Are Paediatricians in demand in Australia?

 How to become a paediatrician in Australia

-To become a paediatrician in Australia, one must complete a medical degree (MBBS or MD) from an accredited university, followed by an internship year in a hospital.
+To become a Paediatrician in Australia, one must complete a medical degree (MBBS or MD) from an accredited university, followed by an internship year in a hospital.
 Next, gain general medical registration with the Australian Health Practitioner Regulation Agency (AHPRA) and apply for a Basic Paediatric Training position with the Royal Australasian College of Physicians (RACP).
-Complete a minimum of three years of Basic Paediatric RACP Training, and then apply for Advanced Training, specialising in a chosen paediatric field.
-After completing Advanced Training, register as a Fellow of RACP to become a fully qualified paediatrician.
-This training pathway ensures that paediatricians are equipped with the necessary skills and knowledge to provide high-quality care to children and adolescents across Australia.
+Complete at least three years of Basic Paediatric RACP Training, then apply for Advanced Training, specialising in a chosen paediatric field.
+After completing Advanced Training, register as a Fellow of RACP to become a fully qualified Paediatrician.
+This training pathway ensures paediatricians have the necessary skills and knowledge to provide high-quality care to children and adolescents across Australia.

-Paediatricians play a vital role in ensuring the health and wellbeing of children and adolescents.
-They are trained to diagnose, treat, and prevent a wide range of medical conditions that affect young patients, from common illnesses to complex developmental disorders.
-Paediatricians work closely with other healthcare professionals, including nurses, psychologists, and social workers, to provide comprehensive care that addresses the physical, emotional, and social needs of their patients and their families.
+Paediatricians play a vital role in ensuring the health and well-being of children and adolescents.
+They are trained to diagnose, treat, and prevent various medical conditions affecting young patients, from common illnesses to complex developmental disorders.
+Paediatricians work closely with other healthcare professionals, including nurses, psychologists, and social workers, to provide comprehensive care that addresses their patients and their families' physical, emotional, and social needs.

-Paediatrics offers a diverse range of career opportunities and specialisations for healthcare professionals interested in working with children and adolescents.
+Paediatrics offers diverse career opportunities and specialisations for healthcare professionals interested in working with children and adolescents.
 Some paediatricians may choose to focus on a specific area of paediatric medicine, such as:

 General Paediatrics:

-General paediatricians provide primary care to children and adolescents, diagnosing and treating a wide range of medical conditions, from routine check-ups to complex illnesses.
+General Paediatricians provide primary care to children and adolescents, diagnosing and treating various medical conditions, from routine check-ups to complex illnesses.

 Emergency Medicine: